 What would happen if you had a black and white website?

 It would not be pretty.
 Unless…but, more on that later.
 Colors are about much more than beauty.
-The key here isn’t color, but the right color.
+The key here isn’t color, but the right color. [adrotate group=”4″]

-For example, if you are selling jelly beans you don’t want a gray website.
+For example, if you are selling jelly beans, you don’t want a gray website.

 The right color helps your website market your brand more efficiently, tell your story better and sell more.
 You should remember that website colors create the first form of communication between your website and your visitors.
-This means that you should make sure that your target audience find your website to be pleasant and visually appealing.
+This means that you should make sure that your target audience finds your website to be pleasant and visually appealing.
 The first ten seconds that a visitor spends on your site are very critical.
 This is the time when a user decides whether to start and continue browsing or exit from your site.
-During this time, the color range and the organization is what you can use to capture a visitor’s attention.
+During this time, the color range and the organization are what you can use to capture a visitor’s attention.